tkglaser/tkglaser.github.io/marketing-strategy.md

 permalink: /marketing-strategy/
 date: 2016-03-18
 ---
-Marketing strategy/braindump for tkglaser consulting.
+Marketing strategy/brain dump for tkglaser consulting.

 ## Positioning
+How I present myself and what I offer.

 ### Consulting Services
 - Fixed price custom projects
   - (Describe the process)
 - Online Strategy Roadmap
-  - One off fee (maybe post a fixed price on the website?)
+  - A (productised) service for a one off fee
+  - Price posted to the web site (maybe £299?)
-  - One meeting with client (1-2h)
+  - Meeting with client (1-2h), Skype or in person if nearby
-  - Prepare a document on what would make sense for them going forward
+  - Prepare a document on what technology or approach would make sense for them going forward
-    - Mobile app, native, cross-platform or do they need one at all?
+    - Mobile app, would they benefit from one?
-    - Static website?
-    - Web app?
+    - Which tech would be best?
+    - Would a static website suffice?
+    - Would a web app be better?
+    - Hosting, database, backups...
 - *Maybe:* Online advisory retainer
+  - Following a roadmap or project
-  - Designed for Senior Executives who are facing a tech transition
+  - Designed for founders who are non-technical and have to steer through
   - (I'm probably not there yet this is in a few year's time.)
 - *Maybe:* Tech training (for instance Angular)
   - Problem: would be an entirely different audience
   - => Probably too much for now

 ### Why hire me?
-- Increased sales
+- Quick sales
+  - I help you define your Minimum Viable Product
+  - I'll use the latest tech to finish the project quickly so you can start selling
+  - Modern interface creates trust in the brand
-  - Focus on pre-agreed business outcomes
+  - I focus on pre-agreed business outcomes and won't hassle you with time sheets
 - Risk mitigation
-  - fixed price
+  - I offer custom projects for a pre-agreed fixed price
-  - I never go over budget
+  - Therefore, I never go over budget
   - Money back guarantee (?)
+  - I have tons of experience (I do this stuff since 2004)
+  - I'm reliable
 - I'm an entrepreneur
+  - I have founded and co-founded several businesses. i speak your language
   - I understand that you work differently that a big corporation
-  - I understand Lean Startup
+  - I follow Lean Start-up principles
 - Maximum convenience
-  - I have tons of exprience (I do this stuff since 2004)
-  - I don't need handholding
-  - (Picture from the Jerry Seinfeld episode where the plumber makes him decide everything)
+  - [Picture from the Jerry Seinfeld episode where the plumber makes him decide everything]
-- Reliability
-  - I'm reliable
+  - I'll update you regularly about the projects progress
+  - I'll take care of the tech decisions for you
+  - Where appropriate I'll supply prototypes for you to play with

 ### Success stories
-- Previous projects
+Every success story should contain a business description of the project and screen shots.
+Links not so much because portfolio rot is likely.
+If possible, as success story should also contain a video.
+I'll prepare a few questions and then record a Skype call (with permission) with the customer.
+Following projects to start with
 - Knight Frank Search
 - MicroGuide
+- Paul Faehrt Bus
 - BargainSportsCompetitions
-  - Magnitude Internet
 - Momentum Hub

-- Previous clients (logo cloud)
+A logo cloud of previous clients
 - Knight Frank
 - Symantec
 - Actian/Ingres
 - Newline UML
 - HM Informatik
 - Momentum(?)

 - Testimonials
   - Use existing ones from LinkedIn
-- Videos
-  - Prepare a few questions about the previous project
-  - Skype call the customer
-  - Record the call (with permission)

 ### About me
 - Resume/CV

 ## Outreach
+How I plan to actively engage and build an audience.
+Most of this has to link back to the website so it will start when the website is done.

 ### Content to share
+The topics I should concentrate on and that hopefully are of interest to my target audience and also server to build trust as a tech expert and reliable person.
 - Productivity tips
-- Lean startup
+- Lean start-up
+- Growth hacking
 - Relevant entrepreneurial blogs
 - Getting started as an entrepreneur
 - How to guides